klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 * The Event Loop listener thread
 * Vector publisher thread: thread running the vector publisher

 Another important point of this example is that we have shown the use of the same class in two different middleware provider setups: unit test and real application.
-This one of the main programmatic concepts in Klepsydra.
+This is one of the main programmatic concepts in Klepsydra.
 The main principle behind is to have complete separation of application and composition code.

+<a name="example-4"></a>
 ## Example 4: A note on performance
 By default, the ```publish(T & event)``` method in all implementations makes a copy of the ```event``` object.
 In some cases, this copy might have to be prevented, or at least, ensure that no memory allocations happen during execution of applications.
 There are two ways to make this more efficient:

+<a name="publication-api"></a>
 ### Publication API
 By using the ```publish(std::shared_ptr<const T> & event)``` API instead.
 This will make direct use of the provided object instead of creating a copy.
 For example, we could change the code of the main block in example 3:

 ```cpp